All Episodes

 So blame it on Hoover and blame it on the fact that Roosevelt didn't spend enough money soon enough.

-His comments were made following a House steering and policy committee hearing about the current need for an economic stimulus package that could cost anywhere between $775 billion and one trillion.
+His comments were made following a House steering and policy committee hearing about the current need for an economic stimulus package that could cost anywhere between $775 billion and $1 trillion.

 So here's Waxman.

-Didn't spend enough money, didn't spend what was needed.
+They didn't spend enough money, didn't spend what was needed soon enough.

 And let's see, this is from National Review Online.